Member Organizations

 Quality Assurance

-In accordance with the Law No. 1314 of 2009, the Central Board of Accountancy (JCC) under the Ministry of Commerce, Industry and Tourism is responsible for establishing a quality assurance (QA) review system for all mandatory audits.
+In accordance with Law No. 1314 of 2009, the Central Board of Accountancy (JCC), under the Ministry of Commerce, Industry and Tourism, is responsible for establishing a quality assurance (QA) review system for all mandatory audits.
 Accordingly, since 2017, the JCC has established and operated a QA review system.
-The Instituto Nacional de Contadores Públicos de Colombia reports that the peer review system mostly aligns with the SMO 1 requirements, having only one difference which is that policies and procedures related to inspection cycles may vary among firms (i.e. they may not take place at least every six years (and every three years for audits of public interest entities)).
+Based on information reported by the Instituto Nacional de Contadores Públicos de Colombia (INCP) and external assessments, the peer review system mostly aligns with the Statement of Membership Obligations (SMO) 1 requirements, although policies and procedures related to inspection cycles may vary among firms (i.e., reviews may not take place at least every six years, and every three years for audits of public interest entities).

-In addition, the Ministry of Commerce, Industry and Tourism, and the Ministry of Finance and Public Credit have adopted ISQC 1 and ISA 220 through Decree No. 2420 of 2015, which is updated annually and published in the Official Gazette for application in all audits.
+In addition, the Ministry of Commerce, Industry and Tourism and the Ministry of Finance and Public Credit have adopted International Standard on Quality Control (ISQC) 1 and International Standard on Auditing (ISA) 220 through Decree No. 2420 of 2015, which is updated periodically and published in the Official Gazette for application in all audits.
+The current assurance framework in force is based on Annex 4-2019 to Decree No. 2420 of 2015.

 Current Status: Partially Adopted